Tiling A Map On A Ground Plane

 By Neil Blevins

-Have you ever needed a large surface of something, and every time you apply a texture map to it, you see the tiling?
-Here's a trick to help reduce the problem of tiling textures.
+Have you ever needed a large groundplane in 3d, and every time you apply a texture map to it, the tiling is super obvious?
+Here's a trick to help reduce the problem of tiling textures on large ground surfaces.

 For example, you need a concrete floor.
 You have a photo of concrete that you take with your camera.